dmlc/gluon-cv/docs/how_to/contribute.md

 * [Python Package](#python-package)

 ## Submit Pull Request
-* Before submit, please rebase your code on the most recent version of master, you can do it by
+* Before submitting, please rebase your code on latest master branch.
+You can do it with

 ```bash
 git remote add upstream https://github.com/dmlc/gluon-vision
 git fetch upstream
 git rebase upstream/master
 ```
-* If you have multiple small commits, it might be good to merge them together(use git rebase then squash) into more meaningful groups.
+* If you have multiple small commits, it might be good to merge them together (use git rebase then squash) into more meaningful groups.
 * Send the pull request!
   - Fix the problems reported by automatic checks
   - If you are contributing a new module or new function, add a test.